English

 ENGL 320 Report and Proposal Writing3 Credits

-Introduction to the theory and practice of preparing and analyzing reports and proposals intended for businesses, governmental agencies, private and corporate foundations.
+Introduction to the theory and practice of preparing and analyzing reports and proposals intended for businesses, governmental agencies, and private and corporate foundations.

 Prerequisites: ENGL 112.